Deutschordenshaus

 Worth knowing

 The Deutschordenshaus is one of the most remarkable Gothic buildings in the old town centre.
 Gothic and Renaissance meet in this building.
-In the early 16th century, the German Orders This house, designed by Gregor Türing, was built in order to have a residence close to the imperial court in Innsbruck.
+In the early 16th century, the German Orders This jewel, designed by master builder Gregor Türing and miraculously preserved to this day, was built in order to have a residence close to the imperial court in Innsbruck.
 The Order never had its own command in Innsbruck.
 However, as important advisors and diplomats, they wanted to have an office close to the sovereign.
 The Teutonic Order was an order of knights, a remnant from the time of the Crusades.
-At first glance, from today's perspective in the 16th century, it already seems somewhat out of date, as warfare was already far removed from the armies of knights and warrior orders.
+At first glance, from today's perspective, it seems to have fallen out of time in the early modern period, as its warfare was already far removed from the armies of knights and warrior orders.
 Through skilful politics and connections to the European high aristocracy, it ensured its continued existence even at a time when the sword had long since been replaced by gunpowder.

-The lavishly decorated bay windows, depicting St Christopher and St George, are particularly beautiful and have been preserved to this day.
+The lavishly decorated bay windows depicting St Christopher and St George are particularly beautiful and have been preserved to this day.
 The German Orders St George, the patron saint of the fighting classes of the Middle Ages, was very well suited to these religious brothers, who were both pious and militant.
 The order sold the building again as early as 1539, and the families who owned the house subsequently changed frequently.
 In the 18th century, the building, which today serves as an ordinary residence, was extended to five storeys.
 In 1872, the house fell victim to the flames during one of the frequent town fires.
-It was damaged during the Second World War.
+It was also affected by air raids during the Second World War.
 Today, after two renovations, it shines in its old Gothic splendour.

 The Teutonic Order & Maximilian III.